Guitar Week Classes - July 24-30, 2016

 FINGERSTYLE BLUES (Paul Asbell)

-This class offers intermediate level fingerstyle blues instruction in the styles of Mississippi John Hurt, Lightnin’ Hopkins, Robert Johnson, Blind Blake, Merle Travis, Dave Van Ronk, and others.
-Topics will include right-hand fundamentals, such as alternating-bass patterns, Delta-style drones, palm muting, and exercises to create effortless dexterity, syncopations and strong grooves.
-Left-hand issues range from basic chord concepts to sophisticated jazz and ragtime chord substitutions, moving bass lines, “guide tones”, etc. There will be added emphasis on creating your own licks, turnarounds and variations within the style.
+Fingerstyle blues guitar instruction in the styles of Mississippi John Hurt, Lightnin’ Hopkins, Robert Johnson, Blind Blake, Merle Travis, Dave van Ronk, and others.
+Topics will include right-hand fundamentals, such as alternate-bass technique, Delta-style drones, palm-muting, and exercises to create effortless dexterity, syncopations and strong grooves.
+Left-hand issues range from basic chord concepts to sophisticated jazz and ragtime chord substitutions, moving bass lines, “guide tones,” etc. There will be added emphasis on creating your own licks, turnarounds and variations within the style.
 All levels welcome, but many ideas will be geared to the evolved player.
-We’ll have worksheets with exercises, TAB transcriptions, chord fingerings, etc… enough to keep you busy for many months afterwards!
+Many worksheets will get handed out, with exercises, TAB transcriptions, chord fingerings, etc… enough to keep you busy for many months afterwards!

 SWING/JAZZ GUITAR STYLES (Paul Asbell)

 Jazz has its own language... and for most guitarists, it’s a foreign language.
 This workshop explores the skills you need to play Swing Jazz in an ensemble, or solo.
 This overview will cover chord progressions and rhythm skills, technique-building exercises for soloing, chord-melody approaches, bass-line comping, jazz harmony and terminology, and basic theory concepts that enable you to apply these skills to jazz standards.
 All levels are welcomed, but some experience with jazz will be necessary, as advanced topics will be covered.
 Many hand-out sheets will be provided, so you’ll have plenty of material to work on for years to come!

 GUITAR FOR BEGINNERS (Josh Goforth)